iamvitalyo/Aphrodite-AGI/readme.txt

 between materia and nothing colors maybe need just play with color - color is word, and colors have numbers and shapes.

+all simple all what i do is to try explaine some logic, maybe better exxplain word logic, maybe is battle of -/+ or this result of battle, if battle we must know rule of this battle and investigate.

 Good luck, and dont forget to click "Star" button!